Keats/vincentprouillet/content/blog/2014-11-25_starting-a-company.md

 The company was incorporated last week and its name is __We Are Wizards__, which was actually the name of my limited company as a contractor.

-The website is at [https://wearewizards.io](https://wearewizards.io) and the twitter handle is @WeAreWizardsIO.
+The website is at https://wearewizards.io (link now dead) and the twitter handle is @WeAreWizardsIO.

 You can contact us through twitter or send an email to __vincent@wearewizards.io__ if you want to talk about some projects you have.